knix008/LVGL/Chunjiin8.4/README.md

   - Korean punctuation and symbols
   - Special symbols (←, ·, ‥)

-No pre-conversion needed - fonts are loaded directly at runtime with bold style support!
+No pre-conversion needed - fonts are loaded directly at runtime via FreeType!

 ## Project Structure